 Take-out Removal of a stone from the playing area by hitting it with another stone.

 Team Four players competing together.
-A team may include a fifth player and one female player, and may include a coach.
+A team may include a fifth player (to act as an alternate) and a coach.
+Mixed Doubles have one male and one female player and may include a coach.